netxms/netxms-doc/admin/snmp.rst

   - Copy value of selected line to clipboard
   - Export selected lines to CSV
   - Show selection in MIB tree
-  - Create DCI form selected item
+  - Create DCI from selected item

 SNMP Trap Configuration
 =======================